MaartenBaert/xormix/README.md

 Hardware implementations and simple testbenches written in VHDL and Verilog are available in the `vhdl` and `verilog` directories.

 Two software implementations are also available for testing and verification purposes.
-The reference implementation is written in Python and can be found in the `python` directory.
+The reference implementation is written in Python and can be found in the `python/reference` directory.
 This implementation is easy to understand and was used to generate the test vectors for all other implementations, but it is very slow.
 A much faster C++ implementation can be found in the `cpp` folder, along with a command-line tool (`xormix-tool`) which can be used to generate seeds and random output in various formats.

 Note that even the optimized C++ implementation is still much slower than other pseudorandom number generators that were designed to be fast in software.
 Xormix is not meant to be used in software-only applications, the design only makes sense when implemented in hardware.